BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Suarez.md

     - Cognitive Naturalism - someone2's jusgement about someone1's objective nature says what is good about for someone1.
 Suarez says that Aquinas holds this
 - Suarez rejects Aquinas' view on a Natursl Law because it is too broad
 - Suarez rejects Vasquez'es view on a Natural Law, because Law does require legislator
+- Natural Law requires that God legislate it